-BIO ~ Shasta is a spayed female Arctic wolf.
+BIO ~ Shasta was a spayed female Arctic wolf.
 She was one of the few rescues born at Wild Spirit on May 8th, 2007.
 Her pregnant mother, Sierra, and her father Yukon were given to us when a breeder retired.
 She joined the Big Pack in the Sky on July 20th, 2019.

-PERSONALITY ~ Shasta was never socialized and so remains naturally very shy.
-Over the years, she has become braver, and will come right down to the fenceline to see who is by her habitat.
-She will sniff at caretakers hands, but will often give a warning nip to remind them to keep their distance.
+PERSONALITY ~ Shasta was never socialized and so remained naturally very shy.
+Over the years, she had become braver, and would come right down to the fenceline to see who was by her habitat.
+She would sniff at caretakers hands, but would often give a warning nip to remind them to keep their distance.

-LIKES ~ Shasta loves her brother, Teton, trying to steal things from her caretaker, and enrichment bones.
-She likes to hide bones all over her habitat so her caretaker can’t take them away.
+LIKES ~ Shasta loved her brother, Teton, trying to steal things from her caretaker, and enrichment bones.
+She liked to hide bones all over her habitat so her caretaker couldn’t take them away druing clean-up.

-DISLIKES ~ Shasta dislikes too much attention from humans.
-She doesn’t like being touched or pursued by people.
-She also doesn’t like when she gets up to see tour guests and the guide doesn’t have treats to give her.
+DISLIKES ~ Shasta disliked too much attention from humans.
+She didn’t like being touched or pursued by people.
+She also didn’t like when she got from a nap to see tour guests and the guide didn’t have treats to reward her with.

-FUN FACTS ~ It’s very hard to tell Shasta and her brother apart.
-Her eyes are a bit closer together and the black around her eyes is darker.
+FUN FACTS ~ It was very hard to tell Shasta and her brother apart.
+Her eyes were a bit closer together and the black around her eyes was darker.